mfloriani/d3dexhibit/README.md

 - Camera1: Initially looking at the front of the room.
 - Camera2: Initially looking at the top of the room from overhead.

+Press F1 or F2 to switch between them.

 ### Controls